kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf-01.md

 }
 ```

-In this file We've defined an AWS eC2 [resource](https://developer.hashicorp.com/terraform/language/resources) and attached an AWS AMI [data source](https://developer.hashicorp.com/terraform/language/data-sources) to install onto it.
+In this file We've defined an AWS EC2 [resource](https://developer.hashicorp.com/terraform/language/resources) and attached an AWS AMI [data source](https://developer.hashicorp.com/terraform/language/data-sources) with an x86 architecture and has docker pre-installed on the image to install onto the EC2 instance.

 We've also defined an [output](https://developer.hashicorp.com/terraform/language/values/outputs) which returns the EC2 instance's public ip address.
 We'll need this later.

 Now when you open the terminal and run [terraform plan](https://developer.hashicorp.com/terraform/cli/commands/plan) to review the proposed changes prio to applying them.

 It fails!
 But why?

-Even though we've created an aws account, and downloaded Terraform, and the aws provider for Terraform to use, we still need Terraform to authenticate with aws in order to create these resources.
+Even though we've created an AWS account, and downloaded Terraform, and the AWS provider for Terraform to use, we still need Terraform to authenticate with AWS in order to create these resources.

 ## Step 2.1 - Create an AWS API Key for terraform